lqez/slmd/README.md

 - Simply
 $ slmd some.md

-- Save the result as a file
+- To file
 $ slmd src.md out.md

-- If you want to sort case-insensitively
-$ slmd some.md -i

-- If you want to sort only the first depth by ascending order,
+- Sort the first depth by ascending order,
 $ slmd some.md -s 1

-- If you want to sort only the second depth by descending order,
+- Do not sort the first depth and sort the second depth by descending order,
 $ slmd some.md -s 0 -1

-- Sort lists inplace(overwrite)
+- Overwrite
 $ slmd somd.md -o

-- Do you need help?
+- Help?
 $ slmd -h
 ```